 See Climate Conditions Monitoring in Action

-In the occasion of the UN’s COP27 conference held in Egypt on 6-18 November 2022, Spottitt analysed thousands of kilometres of electricity networks to demonstrate the scale and peculiarities of climate change experienced by utility infrastructure over the last decade in the UK, Egypt and Alaska.
+In the occasion of the UN’s COP27 conference held in Egypt in November 2022, Spottitt analysed thousands of kilometres of electricity networks to demonstrate the scale and peculiarities of climate change experienced by utility infrastructure over the last decade in the UK, Egypt and Alaska.

 Climate Conditions Monitoring for COP27